microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge06.md

 - Create a new JavaScript Single-Page App (SPA)

   Hint:
-  You can clone a sample **[Node.js JavaScript SPA with MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-javascript-spa)** or use **[Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app)** frontend build pipeline (toolchain) to generate the initial project file structure.
+  You can git clone sample code for **[Node.js JavaScript SPA with MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-javascript-spa)** or use **[Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app)** frontend build pipeline (toolchain) to generate the initial project structure.

 - Integrate and configure the Microsoft Authentication Library (MSAL) with your JavaScript SPA app to fetch data from protected FHIR web API.